Want help navigating life insurance?

 Term life insurance provides a death benefit, which is generally paid to the beneficiary free of federal income tax.
 The insurance pays the policy’s death benefit if the insured person dies while the policy is in force.
 The policyholder keeps the policy active by paying the premium in full each year.

-Permanent insurance, on the other hand, is intended to last a person’s lifetime.
+Permanent insurance, is intended to last a person’s lifetime.
 The premium is generally higher than term life insurance because it not only funds the tax-free death benefit, but a cash value account.
 In addition to the death benefit, the policy’s “cash value” grows over time and can be used for a number of purposes, including low-interest loans, while the policyholder is alive.
 Policyholders can use the cash value account to create an income stream for supplemental retirement income as well, though that may affect the death benefit.

 Two advantages of permanent life insurance are that the premium amount generally remains level through the insured’s lifetime, and also the guaranteed-savings aspect.